School Meeting and democratic structure

 - the meeting is chaired by a student who keeps the chair for a defined number of weeks

-- the council consists of students and staff and each person has an equal vote
+- the School Meeting consists of students and staff and each person has an equal vote

-- a two-thirds majority is required to set up a new rule or to amend a rule
+- a simple majority is required to set up a new rule or to amend a rule

 - a law book contains the schools rules